-Many campuses have policies which dictate when students can formally accept job offers, so applicants admitted early confirm their offers the fall of their senior year, typically in late October or early November.
+Many campuses have policies that dictate when students can formally accept job offers, so applicants admitted early accept their offers in the fall of their senior year, typically in late October or early November.

 If you are admitted, you will be notified of your admissions decision according to your application deadline and will then be able to accept our offer in the fall of your senior year.
-During the summer, we will reach out to you with additional information about our program, your region, and what you can be doing to prepare for the corps.
+During the summer, you will have opportunities to connect to our network and learn more about our program, your region, and what you can be doing to prepare for the corps.
+You will also receive an offer to our Ignite Fellowship, which offers an excellent opportunity to further prepare for your time in the corps.

 If you are not admitted, you are eligible to re-apply to the corps through our standard application process.
 Should you choose to reapply, you would need to complete a new online application as well as any additional required activities and interviews to which you are invited.